lmtedds/AREF/README.md

 1. It uses the `node` program that you downloaded previously.
 2. It contains an `--out data/` command line parameter.
 This will cause the scraper to create its output files in this directory.
 The can be any directory you want so long as you have write permission to it.
 3. `--headless` indicates that the browser will not show you the webpages that it working on.
 If you omit this flag, you can see the work that is being done in realtime.
 It's kind of cool to watch once to get a feel for what the scraper has to do to navigate the website.
 4. `--maxPagesOpen 6` indicates that the browser may have up to 6 tabs open at a time - each one scraping a different url.
-Having more of these will speed the progress while presumably increasin the risk of tipping off airbnb's detectors.
+Having more of these will speed the progress.
 Since the process of scraping is generally I/O bound, you will find improvements in processing time up to the point that your network is not being bottlenecked by adding more workers.

 You can find more information about the parameters and flags that are available by invoking the help:
 ```